meteorpark/bookmark-laravel/readme.md

 # [ Team.AM ] Drawer
 > This is a service(android, ios) that registers (bookmarks) the website url in the category I created.

-This is a service that users can check at any time by creating and registering a website address in the desired category.
+This is a service that users can check at any time by creating and registering a website url in the desired category.
-*This repository serves only the backend.*
+*This repository service only the backend.*

 ## Service Spec